DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 **Double-Barreled Traps.** The vials of alchemists fire have been removed from the wagon's interior.
 Instead, if a player opens the door after breaking or picking the lock, two heavy crossbow traps mounted at the far side of the cabin fire, targeting the player immediately in front of the door:

 * ***Silver Barbed Net***: *Ranged Weapon Attack:* +8 to hit. *Hit:* 5 (2d4) piercing damage and the target is restrained until it is freed.
 The target can use its action to make a DC 15 Strength check, freeing itself or another creature within its reach on a success.
 A creature that attempts to do so must also succeed on a DC 15 Dexterity saving throw or take 5 (2d4) piercing damage in the process.
 Dealing 15 slashing damage to the net (AC 15) also frees the creature without harming it, ending the effect and destroying the net.
 * ***Bottle of Concentrated Alchemist's Fire***. *Ranged Weapon Attack:* +8 to hit. *Hit:* 21 (6d6) fire damage.
-On a hit, the target is also set ablaze and takes the damage again at the start of each of its turns until the first is put out.
+On a hit, the target is also set ablaze and takes the damage again at the start of each of its turns until the fire is put out.
 A creature within reach of the blaze can take an action to smother the flames using a blanket or carpet, reducing the fire damage by 2d6.
 Three such actions are needed to fully put out the fire.

 **Ezmerelda's Belongings.** If the players successfully enter Ezmerelda’s wagon, it does not contain the burned page of Van Richten’s journal.
 In addition, the following items are contained in a false bottom of the wooden trunk, which requires a DC 15 Intelligence (Investigation) check to find: